 While say-on-pay is a key indicator of shareholder feedback, we also are committed to maintaining an open dialogue with our shareholders throughout the year.
-As discussed elsewhere in this Proxy Statement, the Chairs of our Governance and Compliance and Compensation Committees offered meetings to 15 of our largest shareholders, representing more than 57% of shares outstanding during the fall and winter of fiscal 2021 and met with seven of those shareholders in January-February 2021 to solicit their perspectives on a variety of relevant matters, including Haemonetics' COVID-19 response, corporate strategy and performance, board diversity and refreshment (including board leadership following Mr. Meelia's retirement), executive compensation, corporate responsibility and other governance matters.
+As discussed elsewhere in this Proxy Statement, the Chairs of our Governance and Compliance and Compensation Committees offered meetings to 15 of our largest shareholders, representing more than 57% of shares outstanding during the fall and winter of fiscal 2021 and met with seven of those shareholders in January-February 2021 to solicit their perspectives on a variety of relevant matters, including Haemonetics' COVID-19 response, say on pay approval at 2020 Annual Meeting of Shareholders corporate strategy and performance, board diversity and refreshment (including board leadership following Mr. Meelia's retirement), executive compensation, corporate responsibility and other governance matters.
 Shareholders we met with were complimentary of our executive compensation program overall, and of our senior management team, while asking insightful questions and providing perspective on how they evaluate the program.
 The feedback from the shareholder outreach efforts was provided to the Governance and Compliance and Compensation Committees as well as the full Board, including with respect to the following compensation matters: